CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 2:\
 Outcome: Passed\
 Description: Data is validated so that it ensures that you are required to fill in every box but not further than that.
-So althought it is slightly validate it could be more validated, to ensure that the correct anwser is given.
+So althought it is slightly validated it could be more validated, to ensure that the correct anwser is given.

 Test 3:\
 Outcome: Passed\
-Description: When sumbitted the appilcation takes the user to a new page confirmg that they have submitted thier aplication.\
+Description: When sumbitted the application takes the user to a new page confirmg that they have submitted their aplication.\
 ScreenShot:\
 ![Image of old Job Requirments with mistake](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfSucsessfulSubmittion1.png)